itom-project/itom/docs/userDoc/source/07_plugins/development/pluginInterfaceClass.rst

 Finally, there are also the methods *getAddInInst* and *closeThisInst* which are the most important methods.
 If an user or some other part of |itom| request an instance of this plugin (that means not an instance of the interface we are talking in this section, but of the real plugin), the AddInManager of |itom| calls the method *getAddInInst* of the corresponding interface class.
 Then this interface has to create an instance of the plugin and set the given double-pointer parameter to the pointer of this newly created instance.

 Inversely, the AddInManager of |itom| will call *closeThisInst* of an interface in order to force the plugin interface class to delete the plugin instance, given by the *addInInst* parameter.
 This mechanism is usually used by so-called factory-classes.
 Therefore we can consider the interface class to be a factory for one or more instances of the plugin itself (For information about the plugin class see :ref:`plugin-class`).

-You should provide every instance of your plugin with an unique identifier.
-Sometimes this identifier can be the serial number of your hardware device.
-In many cases however you don't have any real identifier.
-Then you can define a static instance counter in your interface class, like it has been done in line 15.
-If you do so, this instance counter has to be initiated in your main source file before you start writing the content of any other member method:

-.. code-block: python

-    //myPlugin.cpp

-    int MyPluginInterface::m_instCounter = 0; //! initialize the instance counter with zero

 .. _plugin-interface-class-constructor: